On July 13, 2020, The New York Times published Behold Vermont, From Above, a photo essay with text and 17 photos of my Vermont drone photography.

 The response was incredible, with a flood of comments, emails, print requests, Instagram followers and messages on Facebook and Linked-In.
 I am very grateful for this overwhelmingly positive response.

 Many photographers and photo editors recommend developing a body of work – a group of photographs focusing on a theme or subject – in order to establish yourself as a photographer.
 For the past three years, I have been making drone photos around Vermont.
 I have created a lot of drone photos – more than seven thousand.
 When I first started using a drone for making photos, my tendency was to fly as high as possible and make sweeping vistas of Vermont landscapes.
 But as I developed my shooting style, I tended to fly lower and point the camera straight down for a bird’s-eye view of the Vermont landscape.
 Slowly I started creating photos that were more about abstraction, patterns and color.

-After the coronavirus pandemic started and The New York Times suspended their Travel Section, they started a series called The World Through a Lens, which featured one photographer and their work each week.
+After the coronavirus pandemic started and The New York Times suspended their printed Travel Section, they started a series called The World Through a Lens, which featured one photographer and their work each week.
 As many of us were locked down in our homes and communities, this series provided a visual and virtual way of traveling.
 In June I sent Phaedra Brown, the Travel Picture Editor, a collection of sixty photos with a proposal to do a Vermont drone photo essay.
 Fortunately, she said yes.
 After that she made an edit of 17 of the photos, all with the straight down bird’s-eye perspective.
-I wrote an essay and Times Editor and Photographer Stephen Hiltner did an amazing job editing and improving the piece.
+I wrote an essay and Times Editor and Photographer Stephen Hiltner did an great job editing and improving the piece.

 Here is the online version: